 What Is Machine Learning?

-Machine learning is a subfield of artificial intelligence in which systems have the ability to “learn” through data, statistics and trial and error in order to optimize processes and innovate at quicker rates.
-Machine learning gives computers the ability to develop human-like learning capabilities, which allows them to solve some of the world’s toughest problems, ranging from cancer research to climate change.
+Machine learning is a subfield of artificial intelligence in which systems “learn” through data, statistics and trial and error to optimize processes and innovate at quicker rates.
+Through machine learning, computers can apply human-like reasoning and decision-making to help solve some of the world’s toughest problems, ranging from cancer research to climate change.

-Most computer programs rely on code to tell them what to execute or what information to retain (better known as explicit knowledge).
-This knowledge contains anything that is easily written or recorded, like textbooks, videos or manuals.
-With machine learning, computers gain tacit knowledge, or the knowledge we gain from personal experience and context.
+Most computer programs rely on code to tell them what to execute or what information to retain.
+This is known as explicit knowledge, which contains anything that is easily written or recorded like textbooks, videos and manuals.
+With machine learning, computers gain tacit knowledge, or knowledge gained from personal experience and context.
 This type of knowledge is hard to transfer from one person to the next via written or verbal communication.

 Facial recognition is a type of tacit knowledge.
-We recognize a person’s face, but it is hard for us to accurately describe how or why we recognize it.
+We recognize a person’s face, but it can be difficult for us to describe how or why we recognize it.
 We rely on our personal knowledge banks to connect the dots and immediately recognize a person based on their face.
-Another example is riding a bike.
-It’s much easier to show someone how to ride a bike than it is to explain it.
+Another example is riding a bike: It’s much easier to show someone how to ride a bike than it is to explain it.

 Computers no longer have to rely on billions of lines of code to carry out calculations.
-Machine learning gives computers the power of tacit knowledge that allows these machines to make connections, discover patterns and make predictions based on what it learned in the past.
-Machine learning’s use of tacit knowledge has made it a go-to technology for almost every industry from fintech to weather and government.
+Machine learning gives computers the power of tacit knowledge to make connections, discover patterns and make predictions based on what they learned in the past.
+Machine learning’s use of tacit knowledge has made it a go-to technology for almost every industry from fintech to government.

 For example, deep learning is an important asset for image processing in everything from e-commerce to medical imagery.
-Google is equipping its programs with deep learning to discover patterns in images in order to display the correct image for whatever you search.
-If you search for a winter jacket, Google’s machine and deep learning will team up to discover patterns in images — sizes, colors, shapes, relevant brand titles — that display pertinent jackets that satisfy your query.
+Google is equipping its programs with deep learning to discover patterns in images to display the correct image for whatever you search.
+If you search for a winter jacket, Google’s machine and deep learning will team up to discover patterns in images — sizes, colors, shapes, relevant brand titles — that display relevant jackets.

-Deep learning is also making headwinds in radiology, pathology and any medical sector that relies heavily on imagery.
-The technology relies on its tacit knowledge — from studying millions of other scans — to immediately recognize disease or injury, saving doctors and hospitals both time and money.
+Deep learning is also making significant advancements in radiology, pathology and any medical sector that relies heavily on imagery.
+The technology leverages tacit knowledge — from studying millions of other scans — to immediately recognize disease or injury, saving doctors and hospitals both time and money.

 How Does Machine Learning Work?